 One of the most common mistakes that sabotage organizational culture is not evaluating candidates before hiring them.
 New staff can destroy the culture if they aren't the right fit for the organization.

-This could end up in a quick hire and fire, leading to bad publicity.
+This could result in a quick hire and fire, leading to bad publicity.
 Unfortunately, this happens all too often in companies today.

 If you are part of the human resources team, take sufficient time to evaluate candidates and pay attention to the new employee onboarding session.
 It helps new hires experience company culture during the entire process, from hiring to onboarding.